decentraland-scenes/POAP-Booth/README.md

 - How to send requests to an API
 - How to use the messagebus to sync events between players

-This scene connects to a server that stores the POAP codes to be claimed.
+> Important: This scene connects to a server that stores the POAP codes to be claimed.
+See [Hand out POAP Tokens](https://docs.decentraland.org/development-guide/poap-tokens/) for instructions for how to set up this server.

 When a POAP code is redeemed, the scene then sends a series of requests that include this code and the player's public address to servers from the POAP project, these return a cryptographic signed message.
 This message can then be used to call the POAP contract to mint a new POAP token that is sent to the player's wallet.